 Why did you build a new Dairy Farm?

-Our family has been milking cows in Somerby for generations, and Harry Barnes is the next generation.
-We used to milk in a smaller farm based in the village and over time the cow numbers have grown from 60 to 240 cows, therefore we needed larger and better factilities to progress.
-Our milk contract is another deciding factor, as all our milk is made into the world famous Blue Stilton cheese, which can only be made in three counties of Nottinghamshire, Derbyshire and Leicestershire.
+Our family has been milking cows in Somerby for generations, and Harry Barnes is the 4th generation.
+We used to milk in a smaller farm based in the village and over time the cow numbers have grown from 60 to 260 cows, therefore we needed larger and better facilities to progress.
+Our milk contract is another deciding factor, as all our milk is made into the world famous Blue Stilton cheese at Long Clawson Dairies (just 12 miles from our farm), which can only be made from milk within the three counties of Nottinghamshire, Derbyshire and Leicestershire.

 How many dairy farmers are still milking in England & Wales?